Crasily/db_share_count/readme.txt

 * Accurate - recover your share count by combining http and https share counts
 * Fast - the results are cached so the share icons load straight away

 DB Share Count is a free and open wordpress plugin.
+Twitter shares are provided by the free service newsharecounts.com.

 == Installation ==
 You can either install this through the Wordpress admin page, or manually.